whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

 xy_test = create_batched_sequences(d_test[x_columns], d_test[y_columns],
                                    sequence_lengths = [4], batch_size = 1)
 ```

-Since our data is short, we augmented training data by creating multiple length sequences: 4, 6, 8, 12, and 16.

 Next, we create the model, loss, and optimizer objects, then train the model: